syamfarh/tp/docs/UserGuide.md

   ![riskprofile result](images/riskProfile-UG/riskProfileResult.png)

 #### Precise expected outputs on failure:
-If the RESULT is empty or the INDEX is negative integers
+If your RESULT is empty or INDEX is negative integers
 * You should see this error message:
   ```
   Invalid command format!